fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1-new.md

 ### Folder structure

 You might have noticed that there are a lot of sub-folders for the files.
-It can seem a bit excessive for the number of files current.
+It can seem a bit excessive given the current number of files.
 The folder structure is just to prepare for several additional files being added.